 Don’t underestimate the power of self-talk.
 Think about it, nobody talks to you more than you do.
 What you say to yourself has a direct impact on how you feel, what you believe, and how you behave.

 In the past I have shared my fear and negative internal story centered around stuttering.
 I had ups and downs with my fluency for many years.
 Most of my worry was linked to public speaking, but a huge impediment I struggled with was answering and introducing myself on the phone.
 Over a decade ago working at the WSU Athletic Foundation, there was a month when I avoided answering the phone because I convinced myself I couldn’t say, “Hello, Athletic Foundation, this is Collin.”
 I literally couldn’t spit those words out.
 Due to anxiety, my vocal chords would just seize up.
 My voice literally felt locked or trapped somewhere inside my body.
 There was even a time in my past where I had a problem even saying my name.

 Sounds pretty crazy right, but it is true.

-I messed up a few times one day on the phone at work and this generated negative self-talk and fear that sabotaged my psychology which oozed into my physiology.
+I messed up a few times one day on the phone at work.
+This failure generated negative self-talk and fear that sabotaged my psychology, which oozed into my physiology.
 Just the thought of answering or introducing myself on the phone would create an elevated heart rate, tightness in my neck and shoulders, and I’d borderline breakout into a sweat.
 I would envision some important donor on the other end thinking, “Who the hell is this guy and how did he get a job here?”